taliah-hl/stock-analyser/README.md

 just run this in command line to launch pytest
 ```
+cd tests
 pytest
 ```
 test clients:
 - tests/test_backtest.py
 - tests/test_stock_analyser.py

+#### Expected Output
+- 6 graphs of random stocks and 1 stock data csv file are expected to be produced

 ##  12. <a name='TechniquesStudied'></a>Techniques Studied
 ###  12.1. <a name='Stockpricesmoothingtechnique'></a>Stock price smoothing technique